CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ```

 Harvest drop types are used in harvest drop entries to control how the drop is processed. `dissect_only` only allows the drop to be produced when dissecting. `group` indicates that an associated `drop` refers to an item group instead of a single item type.

+`harvest_skills` refers to the id of skills that affect the yields of this harvest drop type.
+If omitted, this defaults to the survival skill.
+For example, dissecting a zomborg for CBMs will produce better results when the "electronics" and "firstaid" skills are high. `harvest_skills` can be either a single string (just one skill) or an array of strings.

 `msg_<butcher_type>_<result>` refers to a snippet to be printed when the specified butcher type either succeeds or fails.
 Currently, the following message types are available:
 - `"msg_fielddress_fail"`